-To check how robust the association between friendship interaction quantity and SE is vis-à-vis the control variables, we included all variables in a multiple regression predicting SE.
-Results are displayed in the rightmost column of Table 6.
-As can be seen, interaction quantity emerged as the sole unique predictor of SE, with a standardized coefficient that even surpasses the size of the bivariate correlation, $\beta = .79$, p < .01.
+Bivariate and Multivariate Associations Between Self-Esteem and Social Interaction Quantity, Quality, and Control Variables riate correlation, $\beta = .79$, p < .01.
 Finally, we tested an interaction model, including friendship interaction quantity, friendship interaction quality, and their interaction as predictors of SE.
-The corresponding beta for interaction quantity rose to .88 p < .01, whereas the betas for interaction quality and the interaction terms were nonsignificant, $\beta = .14$, and .06, respectively, p > .43.
+The corresponding beta for interaction quantity rose to .88, p < .01, whereas the betas for interaction quality and the interaction terms were nonsignificant, $\beta = -.14$, and .06, respectively, p > .43.